Full dating profile rebuild in three days.

 What we changed

-• Activity shot — gives someone a reason to start a conversation
+• Activity shot that gives someone a reason to start a conversation

 • Warm bar lighting instead of waterfall spray